Lufergvera/Robocup-Home/README.md

 ### Mechanical structure

 >#### Luis Fernando Garza Vera
->Design and manufacture of the robotic arm system.
+>Manufacture of the robotic arm system.

 >#### Carlos Amín Méndez Cáceres
 >Solidwork design of the base and manufacturing of structures.